How to apply for a fellowship

 Application

-On the application form, you can choose two organisations that you would like to work for from the list of hosts.
+You can choose two organisations that you would like to work for from the list of hosts.
 These organisations will provide a full job description to help you decide and receive anonymised applications to reduce bias when shortlisting.

 Shortlisting